Translated by Ray Koh

 Written by Hiromasa Uematsu

-On the first day of the year, a special custom of viewing the first sunrise, or "hatsuhi no de" is practiced widely in Japan.
+There is, however, a special custom of viewing the first sunrise of the year that is practiced widely in Japan.

-Witness Japan's New Year, One Step Ahead of Others!
+Witness Japan's New Year a Step Ahead of Others!